 As a business manager, Jonathan Scott was credited with tripling productivity, reducing costs by up to 40%, and increasing net profits by over 50%.
 In addition, he pioneered multi-million dollar projects in parts of the world where they previously did not exist and improved one business so much it was later acclaimed (and documented) as "the best (of its kind) in the country".

-To date, Scott has accumulated over twenty-eight years of work and managerial experience in North America, the Middle East, Europe, and South America and Asia.
+To date, Scott has accumulated over twenty-eight years of work and managerial experience in North America, the Middle East, Europe, South America and Asia.
 Along the way he turned-around three businesses (one occurred in a war zone).

-In addition to his academic responsibilities, Scott is the founder and director of the Center for Industrial Productivity and Sustainability, which works in conjunction with the Product-Life Institute (Geneva, Switzerland), the European Foundation for Management Development (Brussels, Belgium), and the Global Wind Energy Association (Bonn, Germany) to help generate long-term wealth, facilitate job creation, and maximize resource efficiency.
+Currently, Scott is the founder and director of the Center for Industrial Productivity and Sustainability (CIPS), which works in conjunction with the Product-Life Institute (Geneva, Switzerland), EFMD - the European Foundation for Management Development (Brussels, Belgium), and other organizations to help generate long-term wealth, facilitate job creation, and maximize resource efficiency.

 CIPS is now putting together sustainability-based business-development programs for the United Nations (UNFPA, UNICEF, UNDP, UNEP, UNOPS and WHO), the Yueda Group (China), ECR Polska (Poland), and others.
 The programs walk businesses through the introductory stages of sustainable development by focusing on cost-savings and revenue enhancement (waste elimination and resource-life extension) and building in-house proficiency coupled with cooperative networking.
 Measurable results are mandatory and help build a solid and lasting foundation.